Paul Sarlo: Mayor of Wood-Ridge

 Sarlo has served as Mayor of the Borough of Wood-Ridge since January 1, 2000.
 He was re-elected in 2003, 2007, 2011, 2015, 2019, and most recently 2023.
 He was a Councilman from 1995 to 2000 and served as Fire Commissioner.

 As Mayor, Sarlo has overseen the redevelopment of the former Curtiss-Wright aircraft manufacturing site in Wood-Ridge, which is now known as Wesmont Station.
 The project includes a new train station called Wesmont station that opened on May 15, 2016.
 Nearly 500 units have already been built with an additional 300 units planned to start construction in 2015.
 The area includes softball and baseball fields as well as a new indoor complex known as the Wood-Ridge Athletic Complex slated to open in 2022.

 During Sarlo's tenure as Mayor over 50% of the town's roads have been resurfaced, over 1,000 new trees have been planted, 14th Street Field was built, Donna Ricker Field at Wood-Ridge High School was upgraded with artificial turf, the Robert I. Stoesser The senior center and civic center were renovated and completed in 2012–2013 and Historic Bianchi House was preserved and improved.
 Additionally, Bowman Park on Jocelyn Avenue, Veterans Park on Valley Boulevard and Bianchi House Park on 2nd Street were all rehabilitated.
 In 2013 the former Assumption parochial school was transformed into the Wood-Ridge Intermediate School for grades 4 to 6.
 Plans were in place to upgrade 14th Street Playground, Kohr's Park on 13th Street and the Little League Field on 6th Street in 2014–2015.

-In January 2024 Sarlo was sworn into his seventh term as Wood-Ridge Mayor.
+On January 1, 2024, Sarlo was sworn into his seventh term as Wood-Ridge Mayor.

 Sarlo is a licensed professional engineer and a licensed Professional Planner.
 He and his wife, Concetta First Lady of Wood-Ridge, have two sons, Anthony (born in 2000), and Michael (born in 2004).
 Sarlo coaches Little League and Babe Ruth League baseball, Junior football and Junior basketball.
 He is a parishioner at the Catholic Church of Our Lady of the Assumption Church, is a member of the Lions Club International and the Knights of Columbus and is an honorary member of the New Jersey Policemen's Benevolent Association.